kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-Will be tested during beta.
+Will be tested during alpha.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?